swiftlang/swift-evolution/proposals/0085-package-manager-command-name.md

-The intent of this proposal is to establish a forward-looking syntax for supporting the full range of future package manager functionality in a clean, expressive, and clear manner, without using command-line flags (which should be modifiers on a commmand) to express commands.
+The intent of this proposal is to establish a forward-looking syntax for supporting the full range of future package manager functionality in a clean, expressive, and clear manner, without using command-line flags (which should be modifiers on a command) to express commands.

 ## Proposed solution